-Georgia Opera ation Lifesavers Project Number: RS-2024-GA-00-85 First Responders Training and Mobile Truck Exhibit Georgia Operation Lifesaver will provide training and education statewide, to both the "First Responders" and "general public" about safety around trains, railroad tracks and right a ways, and special railroad collisions/ police reporting.
-Countermeasure Strategy Outreach and Education Organization Type Non-profit Funding Source Amount P & A Promised Project Information BIL 402RS \$28,884.00 No No Eligible Use of Funds Will educate drivers on the heducate first responders thro
+Georgia Opera ation Lifesavers Project Number: RS-2024-GA-00-85 Project Name & Description First Responders Training and Mobile Truck Exhibit Georgia Operation Lifesaver will provide training and education statewide, to both the "First Responders" and "general public" about safety around trains, railroad tracks and right a ways, and special railroad collisions/ police reporting.
+Countermeasure Strategy Outreach and Education Organization Type Non-profit Funding Source Amount P & A Promised Project Information BIL 402RS \$28,884.00 No No Eligible Use of Funds Will educate drivers on the hazards of trying to "beat the train" at grade crossings.
+Will also educate first responders through the Grade Crossing Incident Management courses.

+GAGOHS - Gr antee Project Number: RS-2024-GA-01-78

+402RS - Road Safety

-GAGOHS - Gr antee Project Number: RS-2024-GA-01-78 Project Name & Description ## Description ## Application ## Application ## Countermeasure Strategy Outreach and Education Organization Type State Funding Source Amount P & A Promised Project Information BIL 402RS \$297,991.50 No No Eligible Use of Funds To fund staff and activities to become familiar with the various highway-safety related categories of Federal-aid highway fundsin addition to Section 402in order to maximize the safety benefits of the entire program as well as evaluating the state highway safety process.
+Project Name & Description To fund staff and activities to become familiar with the various highway-safety related categories of Federal-aid highway fundsin addition to Section 402in order to maximize the safety benefits of the entire program as well as evaluating the state highway safety process.

+Countermeasure Strategy Outreach and Education

+Organization Type State

+Funding Source Amount P & A Promised Project

+Information BIL 402RS \$297,991.50 ) N 0 No

+Eligible Use of Funds